 7 Things You Need to Know When Choosing a Data Center Partner

-Today there are over 7,000 data center providers worldwide.[i]
-Many of these, even the largest players, focus on different market strategies such as hyperscale, wholesale, colocation, retail, or managed services, making it difficult to compare apples to apples.
+Businesses looking for a data center partner to support their digital transformation efforts have many different options to choose from.
+These data center providers, including even the largest players in the industry, tend to focus on different market strategies such as hyperscale, wholesale, colocation, retail, or managed services, making it difficult to compare apples to apples.

-Knowing what to look for can help you choose the best data center partner for your organization for your current and future needs.
+Knowing what to look for can help you choose the best data center partner for your organization’s current and future needs.
 Here are seven things to consider:

 1. Location